mel-project/melnode/README.md

 ## Metrics

-Themelio Labs runs a worldwide network of Themelio full nodes --- `themelio-node` can also be compiled to report metrics for this network.
+Mel Labs runs a worldwide network of Mel full nodes --- `themelio-node` can also be compiled to report metrics for this network.

 Read [here](Metrics.md).